9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ### Designing for unexpected uses

-There\'s one small, but significant, problem with our `HandleIO` monad: it doesn\'t take into account the possibility that we might occasionally need an escape hatch.
-If we define a monad like this, it is likely that we will occasionally need to perform an I/O action that isn\'t allowed for by the design of our monad.
+There's one small, but significant, problem with our `HandleIO` monad: it doesn't take into account the possibility that we might occasionally need an escape hatch.
+If we define a monad like this, it is likely that we will occasionally need to perform an I/O action that isn't allowed for by the design of our monad.

 Our purpose in defining a monad like this is to make it easier for us to write solid code in the common case, not to make corner cases impossible.
-Let\'s thus give ourselves a way out.
+Let's thus give ourselves a way out.

-The `Control.Monad.Trans` module defines a \"standard escape hatch\", the `MonadIO` type class.
+The `Control.Monad.Trans` module defines a "standard escape hatch", the `MonadIO` type class.
 This defines a single function, `liftIO`, which lets us embed an `IO` action in another monad.